Generalized front propagation for spatial stochastic population models: Interacting particle systems

-In order to pursue the verification of properties needed to prove Theorem \ref{t.nonlinearv}, we develop a more general framework than that which is described in Section \ref{s:vote}.
-That is because, for this class of nonlinear voter model perturbations, the approximate dual relation \eqref{eq:approxdualdef} is more subtle than the other models considered.
-Unlike in the Lotka-Volterra model, the coalescences of the dual cannot simply be ignored in the computation of the voting algorithm.
-Instead, each coalescence event in which a given subset of lineages merge has a corresponding $g$-function, and the ``effective" $g$-function is the weighted average of these $g$-functions, each of which corresponds to a coalescence event.
+In order to pursue the verification of properties needed to prove Theorem \ref{t.nonlinearv}, a more general framework is needed.
+This is due to the fact that for the model at hand, the approximate dual relation \eqref{eq:approxdualdef} is more subtle than the other models considered; the coalescences of the dual cannot simply be ignored in the computation of the voting algorithm.
+Instead, each coalescence event in which a given subset of lineages merge has a corresponding $g$-function, and the ``effective'' $g$-function is the weighted average of these $g$-functions, each of which corresponds to a coalescence event.
 The situation is further complicated by the fact that the coalescence probabilities, which yield the weights in the expression of the effective $g$-function, depend on the relative locations of the offspring created in a branching event.
-In the case when $L$ is large, we can show that the effective $g$-function (which we later call $\bar{g}_{\eps}$) is uniformly close to $g$ defined in \eqref{e:NLVgfun}, uniform in $\eps$.
-This entails that for $L$ large, the voting algorithm from the dual, which takes into account information about coalescences, can be approximated by a modified voting algorithm which acts on the regular tree.
+In the case when $L$ is large, it can be shown that the effective $g$-function is uniformly close to $g$ defined in \eqref{e:NLVgfun}, uniformly in $\eps$.
+This implies that for $L$ large, the voting algorithm from the dual, which takes into account information about coalescences, can be approximated by a modified voting algorithm which acts on the regular tree.

-To handle this, in the next section we generalize the framework from Section~\ref{s:vote} to accommodate this behaviour by allowing the trees to contain additional information.
-Although this is the only example in the present paper requiring such a generalization, we present a framework which is robust enough to handle other models of interest which may also fall into this category.
-We then return to the present model to complete the proof of Theorem~\ref{t.nonlinearv}.
-We believe that this extension of the method is of independent interest.